CamiloGTR/awesome-software-for-students/README.md

 ## Reading
 * [Adobe Acrobat](https://get.adobe.com/reader/) - The most popular pdf viewer.
 It allows you to create, manipulate, print and manage pdf files.
 * [Evince](https://wiki.gnome.org/Apps/Evince) - A document viewer for multiple document formats.
 Originally from gnome, it can also be used in Windows.
-* [Foxit Reader](https://www.foxitsoftware.com/pdf-reader/) ⭐ - Freemium PDF tool that can create, view, edit, digitally sign, and print PDF files
+* [Foxit Reader](https://www.foxitsoftware.com/pdf-reader/) ⭐ - Freemium PDF tool that can create, view, edit, digitally sign, and print PDF files.
 * [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) - PDF, eBook (ePub, Mobi), XPS, DjVu, CHM, Comic Book (CBZ and CBR) reader for Windows.
 * [WinDjView](https://sourceforge.net/projects/windjview/) - Fast, compact and powerful DjVu viewer for Windows with tabbed interface, continuous scrolling and advanced printing options, based on free DjVuLibre library.
 * [Calibre](https://calibre-ebook.com/) - A cross-platform suite for organizing existing e-books into virtual libraries, displaying, editing, creating and converting e-books, as well as syncing e-books with a variety of e-readers.